Leverage In Futures Trading: How It Works + 8 Mistakes To Avoid

 The mistake:

-Every futures contract has specific rules—contract size, tick value, expiration dates—but many beginners jump into trades without checking the details.
+Every futures contract has specific rules on contract size, tick value and expiration, yet many traders jump into trades without reading the details.
 That’s how you end up taking on way more risk than you expected or seeing your trade closed unexpectedly when the contract expires.

 How to spot it early: